pravudatta10/Create-Word-document-using-Java/README.md

 # Create-Word-document-using-Java
-Create a Report in  Filename.docx  format using java and Apachie POI  5.2.3
+Create a Report  in  .docx  format using java and Apachie POI  5.2.3 .